sbin-github/MomentumFrame/README.md

 In our experience, it will give satsfying results after about 15 epochs in current setup.

-We recommand you using rtx-3090 or other gpus with larger memory size.
+We recommend you using rtx-3090 or other gpus with larger memory size.

 If your PC ran out memory, you may modify the "batch_size" hyperparameter.